ShiqiYu/OpenGait/README.md

 ## What's New
+- [Mar 2022] More results on [GREW](https://www.grew-benchmark.org) are supported, and the model files are coming soon.
 - [Mar 2022] Dataset [GREW](https://www.grew-benchmark.org) is supported in [misc/GREW](./misc/GREW).
 - [Mar 2022] [HID](http://hid2022.iapr-tc4.org/) support is ready in [misc/HID](./misc/HID).